 Arugam Bay is a bay situated on the Indian Ocean in the dry zone of Sri Lanka's southeast coast.
 The bay is located 320 km due east of Colombo.
 It is a popular surfing and tourist destination.
 Many of the buildings were destroyed in the 2004 tsunami.

 The town is centred on Panama Road, the long north-south road which follows the beach.
-The road links Pottuvil to the north (nearly all tourists come from this direction) with smaller, quieter destinations to the south like Elephant Rock, Peanut Farm Beach, the town of Panama and finally the Kumana National Park.
+The road links Pottuvil to the north (all tourists come from this direction) with smaller, quieter destinations to the south like Elephant Rock, Peanut Farm Beach, the town of Panama and finally the Kumana National Park where it terminates.
 You will find all the typical surf town businesses along the main road, like accommodation, small shops, restaurants, bars, surf schools, yoga studios, and cafes.

 Bus transport to Arugam Bay is complicated by the fact that many of the buses that claim to service Arugam Bay do not actually enter the town.
 Most buses stop in the town of Pottuvil (sometimes also written as Pothuvil or Putuveli), which is about 4 km to most guesthouses in Arugam Bay.
 Tuk-tuks will cost Rs.
 1000 as of 2025.
 Or you could walk if no luggage; it's pleasant and flat.
 That said, there are frequent buses from Colombo to Pottuvil.
 Most are via Ratnapura, Welawaya, Buttala, Monaragala.
 An example is this public bus where surfboards are allowed to be brought aboard.
 There is another public SLTB bus which leaves Colombo Fort every day at 21:00.

 From Batticaloa there are three daily buses to Pottuvil: dep.
 06:00 - arr.
 09:10, dep.
 10:30 - arr.
 16:00, dep.
 11:00 - arr.
 17:00.
 The second and third buses each day stop for 1 hour in the town of Akuraivili.
-Tuk-tuks offer to take travelers directly from there to Arugam Bay for Rs.1500, but you could just wait for an hour for the bus to continue and not spend any additional money.
+Tuk-tuks offer to take travelers directly from there to Arugam Bay for Rs.1500 (this is the old price and needs updating), but you could just wait for an hour for the bus to continue and not spend any additional money.

 Private taxi services can be arranged at any time of day or night.
 Travel time from the international airport to Arugam Bay is 7 hours for the 350 km trip (US$150 and up).
 Private transfers from Ella or Batticaloa should cost around US$50.

-Since the 1960s, Arugam Bay's main surf point has drawn people here from across the world.
+Since the 1960s, Arugam Bay's main surf point has drawn people here from around the world.
 It is a righthand reef break, famous for long, constituent runs up to 750 m.

 Fishermen on the beachSurfing.
 Arugam Bay is Sri Lanka's most popular surf spot and one of the best in Asia.
-Many points exists, e.g. Main Point and Baby Point in Arugam Bay, Crocodile Rock (aka Elephant Rock), Panama, Okanda and Peanut Farm in the south, Whisky Point and Pottuvil Main Point in the north.
+There are many points, e.g. Main Point and Baby Point in Arugam Bay, Crocodile Rock (aka Elephant Rock), Panama, Okanda and Peanut Farm in the south, and Pottuvil Main Point in the north.
+(Note that Whisky point has been out of action since 2019).
 Crocodile Rock is mainly used by beginners from sunrise on.
 Boards can be rented virtually everywhere, tuktuks are readily available to transport surfer and board to the points nearby.
 Board from Rs.
 1,000/hour. (updated Aug 2024)

 Tuk Tuk safari, [email protected].
 Several tour agencies (such as Arugambay Tours or We Joint Tours, who have their offices along the main road) offer tuk tuk safaris.
 They will drive towards Kumana (formerly known as Yala East) National Park, but not into the boundaries of the park.
 Along the street down to Panama and further on into the park you might spot monkeys, elephants, crocodiles and many other animals.
 As with any game drive, spotting animals is based on luck, the season, time of the day, etc. Rs.
 10,000 per tuk tuk. (updated Aug 2024)